0xsvenka/lynx-lang/README.md

 ## Philosophy

-_"Unify, simplify, generalize - and make it intuitive."_
+> _Unify, simplify, generalize - and make it intuitive._

 Lynx is designed to be dynamic, flexible and concise, with a focus on reasonable abstractions such as: